 Since 2019, Mauritania has become the main country to receive deportation flights from Spain (chartered by Frontex), inter alia due to the increase of arrivals to the Canary Islands.
 This is based on a bilateral agreement signed back in 2003.
-In January 2020, a total of 72 persons from Mali, out of which at least 14 were asylum seekers, have been returned to Mauritania in the framework of a bilateral agreement with Spain, as Mauritania accepts returned migrants who have transited through its territory.
+In January 2020, 72 persons from Mali, out of which at least 14 were asylum seekers, were returned to Mauritania in the framework of a bilateral agreement with Spain, as Mauritania accepts returned migrants who have transited through its territory.
 One of the returned persons stated that they had not be been provided food during three days; that they had been abandoned at Mali’s border with Mauritania; and that they were subject to mistreatment by the Mauritanian authorities.
 This case of return takes part as one of the seven flights that the Spanish Ministry of Interior has been carrying carried out since June 2019.
-As denounced by different organisations, these practices amount to indirect pushbacks, are in violation with the no-refoulement principle and are contrary to UNHCR’s call to not return Malians to their country of origin.
+As denounced by different organisations, these practices amount to indirect pushbacks, are in violation with the no-refoulement principle and are contrary to UNHCR’s call not to return Malians to their country of origin.

-In November 2020, Spain further resumed the expulsion of migrants which had been suspended following the Covid-19 spread.
+In November 2020, Spain further resumed the expulsion of migrants, which had been suspended following the COVID-19 spread.
 The authorities returned 22 migrants to Mauritania that had arrived to the Canary Islands.
 Amnesty International denounced that the repatriations from the Canary Islands are carried out without guarantees.
 Migrants are not provided legal assistance and risk to be expelled without having the possibility to apply for international protection.